 It is safe to say that the Arctic is one of the most fossil fuel laden areas in the world, even though massive exploitation has still not begun.
-In addition, other non-renewable resources are also immense; e.g. nickel, diamonds and gold.
+Other non-renewable resources are also immense the Arctic being rich e.g. of nickel, diamonds and gold.

-However, the exploitation of fossil fuels is more dependent on Arctic shipping and is likely to be one of the main driving forces for Trans-Arctic shipping to become a norm in the international trade industry.
+However, the exploitation of fossil fuels is very dependent on Arctic marine shipping and is likely to be one of the main driving forces for Trans-Arctic shipping becoming a norm in the international trade industry.

 Some regions, which have experienced major prosperity, some of it quite recently, have literally been opened to massive exploitation in support of national policies for industrial development or energy security.